In the world of Irish Rugby, ‘Ireland’s Call’ has become an all-encompassing anthem; let’s take a look at the captivating lyrics we all know and love.

 ‘Ireland’s Call’ dates back to the 1990s when it was commissioned by the Irish Rugby Football Union (IRFU) for the 1995 World Cup as a song that could be sung by both Northern Irish and Republican players, who together represented Ireland.

-The use of Ireland’s official national anthem, ‘Amhrán na bhFiann’ (‘The Soldier’s Song’), was deemed inappropriate, and the new anthem, ‘Ireland’s Call’, was seen as a more inclusive way for players to come together in harmony.
+The use of Ireland’s official national anthem, ‘Amhrán na bhFiann’ (‘The Soldier’s Song’), which has books which can teach the song to children and parents alike, was deemed inappropriate, and the new anthem, ‘Ireland’s Call’, was seen as a more inclusive way for players to come together in harmony.

 Some all-Ireland sports governing bodies still use Ireland’s official national anthem, while others have followed the rugby example and adopted ‘Ireland’s Call’.